What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 4. Adjectives of condition

-Adjectives of condition are used to describe the condition/ state something, or someone is in.
+Adjectives of condition describe the condition or state something or someone is in.
 Conditions can be general (rich, powerful) or temporary (clean, dirty).

 Emotions (happy, sad) are also considered condition adjectives.